The EU always emphasizes the common European values of the Enlightenment, such as human dignity, human rights and democracy.

 Numerous social and economic issues are involved, e.g. concerning integration, unemployment, the misuse of social security and the encumbrance of infrastructure in the countries of immigration, but also with respect to the loss of many skilled people in the countries of emigration (in and outside Europe), which weakens their much needed economic and social development.

-1. EU: My country shall join an integrated EU refugee policy which has to be strengthened, centralized and, if possible extended to all European countries.
-It will include, in particular, a compulsory quota system to allocate the refugees to member states and the protection of external borders by the EU.
+1. EU: My country shall join an integrated EU refugee policy, which includes, in particular, compulsory quota for the allocation of refugees to member states and the protection of the external borders by the EU.

-The number of refugees arriving in Europe shall be reduced with measures in the countries of origin and transit, notably through an agreement with Turkey (financial support and negotiations on its EU membership).
+The number of refugees arriving in Europe shall be reduced with measures in the countries of origin and transit (Turkey, Libya) and controlled admission centers in the EU.

 2. National authority: My country shall itself exercise control of its borders and decide on its immigration, e.g. by defining annually, according to the Australian point system, the kind and numbers of immigrants it wishes to receive and by sending back undesired refugees to their place of origin.